John Hatzinikolakis

 I have secured grant funding of $68,623, the most recent of which was with the Australian Government (Department of Foreign Affairs and Trade), ISEO # 32983 (2021) New Colombo Plan (Japan), $49,500.

-I have made significant curiculum contributions to the university, having fully designed and developed 10 courses, mostly at the postgraduate level, integrating authentic and experiential learning activities and assessment, focusing on 'enterprise' and 'job ready' graduate skills and qualities.
-My most recent course development is the university-wide core postgraduate course People, Leadership and Performance.
+I have made significant curiculum contributions to the university (Adelaide and UniSA), having fully designed and developed 12 courses, mostly at the postgraduate level, integrating authentic and experiential learning activities and assessment, focusing on 'enterprise' and 'job ready' graduate skills and qualities.
 My courses have been at the forefront of accreditation attainment (AACSB and EQUIS) for UniSA Business, through Assurance of Learning (AoL) processes in enterprise skills for our students.
 I have also served as the Curriculum Leader for the Management Discipline, and was a Postgraduate Program Manager from 2016 - 2020.

 My current research includes an examination of (1) Key factors for satisfying fixed revenue customers in the Japanese hotel industry, (2) The management of business strategies using FRA (Fixed Revenue Accounting) profitability analysis in mail-order, online, and traditional sales models in the medical and auxiliary industries, (3) The management of emotional labour and paradox in organizations, and implications for well-being, and (4) The management of migrant employee issues in the international hospitality industry.